 Which image works best?
 Should you use short or long text?
 How about your headline?
 Does the CTA button matter?

 We, as advertisers, struggle with these questions.
 We create multiple ads in an attempt to isolate the highest performing combination.
-But if you have a low budget, it’s rarely worthwhile to create multiple ads while watering down the results.
+But if you have a low A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., it’s rarely worthwhile to create multiple ads while watering down the results.

 If it works as advertised, Dynamic Creative just simplified the lives of advertisers.
 Let’s take a closer look…

 Dynamic Creative allows the advertiser to submit up to 30 creative assets, and Facebook then mixes and matches to find what performs best.

 In addition to the overall limit of 30, Facebook caps the number of individual creative variations that can be submitted as well.

 - Description (5)